j-m-t-s/react-nodejs-typescript-example/README.md

 Down: npx sequelize-cli db:migrate:undo

 TO DEBUG: F1- Debug: Toggle Auto Attach - set to true, and then CLOSE AND REOPEN TERMINAL

+IDEA: AUTOMATICALLY ENTER SNEAKERS BASED ON EMAILS RECEIVED, OR SOMETHING LIKE THAT.
+Could import all emails and then track it. summarize all the confirmation emails automatically